 "There could potentially be very serious consequences if the wrong parts found their way into an aircraft through maverick spending"Helen Alder, Head of Knowledge, Chartered Institute of Procurement & Supply

 The next issue to resolve is around who orders these parts, and how.
 “There is a constant battle around what is right for the engineer” says Sharp.
 “Engineers often have their own priorities and don’t look at the big picture in terms of overall spending and efficiency for the company.”

 The result is the potential for individuals to source parts for themselves from a variety of sources.
 “There is a massive risk of ‘maverick’ spend,” says Alder.
 “If engineers are buying parts from non-approved suppliers it may cost more and possibly take longer to source, but the biggest issue is the quality of the parts.

 “It’s not unknown for engineers to search the internet and buy parts that turn out to be counterfeit or that don’t meet the required quality levels,” she adds.
 “The idea of this happening in the aerospace industry is frightening, and clearly could potentially have very serious consequences if the wrong parts found their way into an aircraft.”

 By consolidating suppliers for MRO purchases down to a small, approved group, it’s possible to monitor spending, streamline the ordering process and, most importantly, to ensure that all products meet the standards required.

 Ideally, suppliers should be chosen that could integrate into your business’s computer systems.
-“At RS we offer a punch-out eProcurement system where end users can order direct from an electronic RS catalogue on their system,” says Free.
+“At RS we offer a punch-out eProcurement system where end users can order direct from an electronic RS catalogue on their system,” says Sharp.
 “They can search for what they want and when they order it just shoots it back into their system.
 This makes the process simple and timely for engineers, but also allows procurement to keep an eye on spending and consumption patterns.”